-Polar Stride Sensor Bluetooth
+Polar H10 Sensor Bluetooth

-Polar’s stride sensor attaches to your shoe and measures various stats, similar to the Garmin Dynamics Run Pod.
+Polar’s H10 sensor attaches to your shoe and measures various stats, similar to the Garmin Dynamics Run Pod.
 When paired with a Bluetooth device and a smartphone fitness app like Polar Beat, it’ll measure your pace and distance.

 This running “pod” is ideal for using a treadmill, an indoor course, or even the muddiest outdoor trail.
 It’ll evaluate running cadence and stride length during your workout.

 The tiny, shock-resistant, and water-resistant sensing device tightly attaches to your shoelaces to handle even the toughest runs.

 Compatible with Bluetooth-enabled smartphones as well as specialized fitness apps like Polar Beat.